article_12

 The Advantages of Cryodenervation

-Cryodenervation offers permanent pain relief for people with facet pain from the cervical and lumbar region.
+Cryodenervation offers durable pain relief for people with facet pain from the cervical and lumbar region.
 Furthermore, the procedure has no side effects and is less invasive than other surgical alternatives.
 It is therefore a superior option in terms of efficiency.

 Have you been diagnosed with facet back pain or facet syndrome?
 Do you have a prescription for a rhizotomy or radiofrequency denervation?
 Did you get a facet block with more than 80% improvement in the first hour?
 If you answered yes to one or more of these questions and you are looking for a permanent solution, you are an ideal candidate for our cryodenervation treatment!
 Contact us to make an appointment.